lucasburlingham/network-analysis/README.md

 ------ FROM https://stackoverflow.com/questions/8532304/execute-root-commands-via-php -----

-Read this whole post before trying it out, there are choices to be made.
+*Read this whole post before trying it out, there are choices to be made*

 Solution using a binary wrapper (with suid bit)
 1) Create a script (preferrably .sh) that contains what you want to be ran as root.